 the result of the whole thing.
 There is a check for an empty sequence of

-expressions which results in nil
+expressions which results in nil otherwise a continuation

 is created in this case as well.